scilus/scil-documentation/source/our_tools/flows.rst

         for i in tractoflow_test/results_tf/sub-*; do cp ${i}/*/*fa.nii.gz RBx_flow_test/raw/$(basename $i)/; done for i in tractoflow_test/results_tf/sub-*; do cp ${i}/*/*tracking*.trk RBx_flow_test/raw/$(basename $i)/; done

 #.
-Download an atlas and config files for RBx_flow, in our case using the atlas and config in zenodo.
+Download an atlas and config files for RBx_flow.
+In our case, we will obtain the atlas and config from zenodo.
 However, the RBx_flow input architecture must be retained.

     .. code-block:: bash